-The consequence of using a PF for PlR is that we obtain more reliable results for agent plan estimates, than our previous results in [6], by introducing RPlR.
-The reason is basically that the PF better represents the uncertainty in the state estimates.
+The consequence of using a particle filter (PF) for plan recognition (PIR) is that we obtain more reliable results for agent plan estimates, than our previous results in [6], by introducing robust PIR.
+The reason is basically that the particle filter better represents the uncertainty in the state estimates and that the plan recognition manages the particle filter state representation in a useful manner.

-The proposed PF also contributes to the IA part of this research.
+The proposed PF also contributes to the information acquisition (IA) part of this research.
 The state transition model of the PF can be exploited to predict (the most likely) future agent states to proactively control sensors.
-The PF in conjunction with the RPIR can also be used to estimate expected threat and variance for sensor task prioritization.
+The PF in conjunction with the robust PIR is used here to estimate the expected threat and variance for sensor task prioritization.

-In terms of the proposed framework, we have practically explored parts of its domain.
-We have, however, yet to explore, e.g., dependencies among services and tasks, which appears to be challenging to master efficiently.
+In terms of the proposed framework, we have practically started to explore parts of its domain.
+Our implementation integrates, e.g., multiple objectives, heterogeneous sensors, long-term sensing actions, sensor preemption, and missionrelevant sensor management.
+We have, however, yet to explore, e.g., decentralized allocation schemes, dependencies among services and tasks, and how to efficiently manage services.

 In the future, we would like to enrich the state transition model by conditioning particle behavior on plan distributions, and introduce other agent-like properties.
-Concerning RPIR, it needs to be both formalized and its potential investigated (e.g., to evaluate the trade-offs between completeness and tractability).
+Concerning robust PIR, it needs to be both formalized and its potential investigated (e.g., to evaluate the trade-offs between completeness and tractability).